-Amici, which are listed on the inside cover and described in Appendix A, are leading newspapers, magazines, broadcasters, and media-related organizations and professional associations in the United States and abroad.
+Amici, which are listed on the inside cover and described in Appendix A, are leading newspapers, magazines, broadcasters, wire-services, and media-related professional and trade associations in the United States and abroad.
 They share an interest in enforcing the First Amendment's prohibition against governmental interference in public debates.
 Indeed, many Amici are actively reporting on the globalization controversy that is at the center of this case, and most of Nike's communications to the press at issue here were sent to them.
-Because the California Supreme Court's extension of the "commercial speech" doctrine impermissibly substitutes state regulation for traditional methods of media coverage and public debate, Amici respectfully submit this brief in support of the petition for a writ of certiorari.
+Because the California Supreme Court's extension of the "commercial speech" doctrine impermissibly intrudes on traditional methods of media coverage and public debate, Amici respectfully submit this brief in support of reversal.